mobile app bar

 NBA TV analyst Charles Barkley talks on set before game three of the 2024 NBA Finals between the Boston Celtics and the Dallas Mavericks at American Airlines Center.

-There has been a lot of uncertainty about the future of Charles Barkley in broadcasting in the past year.
-With TNT losing their NBA rights, it was almost certain that the Inside the NBA crew would no longer stay together and that’d be the end of Chuck’s successful career.
-But in November last year, Turner managed to strike a deal with ESPN to keep the band together.
+There has been a lot of uncertainty about the future of Charles Barkley’s career in broadcasting this past year.
+With TNT losing its NBA rights, it was almost certain that the Inside the NBA crew would no longer stay together.
+Things were so muddled and secretive that even Chuck heard “it through the media” in November that Turner Sports had managed to strike a deal with ESPN to keep the band together.

-He said, “I’m informing NBC that I will not accept their offer.
-I’m gonna cancel my future meetings with Amazon.”
+“I’m informing NBC that I will not accept their offer.
+I’m gonna cancel my future meetings with Amazon,” added Barkley on the latest episode of The Steam Room with Ernie Johnson.

-He thanked the corporations for trying to sign him, but his “heart is, and always will be at Turner Sports.”
-Chuck also revealed some details of his meetings with ESPN and said that he is waiting on the final word.
+Chuck also revealed some details of his meetings with ESPN and said he is waiting on the final word.

-Barkley said, “I’m hoping that this thing comes together and I can stay with TNT and ESPN.
-But as I’ve said, it’s all gonna be dictated on my workload.”
+“I’m hoping that this thing comes together and I can stay with TNT and ESPN.
+But as I’ve said, it’s all gonna be dictated on my workload,” said Barkley.

-The Hall of Famer is not prepared to work more at the age of 61.
-As long as Chuck is allowed to strike a desirable balance between work and personal life, he will be willing to join ESPN.
+The Hall of Famer is not prepared to work more at 61.
+As long as Chuck is allowed to strike a desirable balance between work and personal life, he will be willing to join ESPN and continue being part of the Inside the NBA crew.

 Chuck treats the TNT like his family.
 He has been loyal to them ever since he joined the network and has always maintained that he will not work in the media business if TNT is not involved.
 The network went through a long battle for the NBA rights as other major players got involved in the market.